Key facts about histamine intolerance

 Would you like to find out more about possible symptoms of a histamine intolerance?
 Or do you need more information about a low-histamine diet?
 Our health consultation advisors are happy to help you.

-First, the doctor rules out any other food allergy or intolerance, such as lactose intolerance, coeliac disease or fructose malabsorption.
+Even if you cannot test for histamine intolerance itself, you should see a doctor if you think you are histamine-intolerant.
+First of all, they will rule out other food allergies and intolerances such as lactose intolerance, coeliac disease or fructose malabsorption.
 A food and symptom diary can help with making the diagnosis.
-In the next step, those affected try a low-histamine diet, under the guidance of a medical professional.
-If the symptoms get better during this period, this points to a histamine intolerance.
+In the next step, sufferers try a low-histamine diet, under the guidance of a medical professional.
+If the symptoms ease in the course of this histamine intolerance test, this would suggest histamine intolerance.

 There are various factors that influence the level of histamine in food.
 Generally speaking, food that is brewed, fermented or ripens contains more histamine.
 These foods often contain alcohol, vinegar, yeast and bacteria.
 Here are a few examples of foods with especially high levels of histamine: